-The North Miami Beach Community Redevelopment Agency has created an Art in Public Places Program designed to provide grant funding to muralists to beautify and revitalize the Redevelopment Area, develop a sense of place, deter graffiti, and provide opportunities for artistic expression.
-Public art is a catalyst for economic development, showing that a community is thriving economically and encouraging other investment.
+The CRA has provided grant funding to muralists to beautify and revitalize the Redevelopment Area, develop a sense of place, deter graffiti, and provide opportunities for artistic expression.
+Public art is a catalyst for economic development, showing that a community is thriving economically and encouraging other investments.
 Mural programs increase leasing, visibility, foot traffic, and publicity.